ferdaousse/mini_projet_vagrant-docker/README.md

 Which allow "geoserver" to access the spatial dababase in your container.

 OKey, now all you have to do is to open geoserver sign in, add a new store choose the option "Postgis data base" and in the connexion parameters:
-- Replace local host by the ip of your container
+- Replace local host by the ip address of your container
 - Replace port by the port used in you posgres container
 - User, password:postgres,postgres (or the user name and the password you choosed while instaling posgreserver)
 - Click on save

-How to get the ip adress of a container
+How to get the ip address of a container
 ====
 - Type "docker ps" To display all you running containers
 - Type "docker inspect name of container" you can fin the ip adress you are looking for under the name "IPAddress"